ValkyrjaProject/Valkyrja.core/CONTRIBUTING.md

 As a contributor you can directly commit to the project.
 Please create a new branch for everything, and then submit pull-request.
 This is done easily right here on the page if you're not awesome enough in the CLI.

-Clone the Valkyrja.discord repository recursively to include the Core project:
+Clone the repository recursively to include the Core project:
-* Fork Valkyrja.discord repository, and then clone it recursively to get the Core library as well: `git clone --recursive git@github.com:YOURUSERNAME/Valkyrja.discord.git`
+* Fork this repository, and then clone it recursively to get the Core library as well: `git clone --recursive git@github.com:YOURUSERNAME/Valkyrja.discord.git`
   * If you plan to contribute to the Core as well, fork it as well, and clone them both with `git clone git@github.com:YOURUSERNAME/Valkyrja.discord.git && cd Valkyrja.discord && git clone git@github.com:YOURUSERNAME/Valkyrja.core.git Core`
 * Nuke your nuget cache `rm -rf ~/.nuget/packages/discord.net*` (google the location for windows...)

 Fix the project to exclude the private code:
-* Remove `Valkyrja.secure` project reference from the `.sln` file
+* Remove the `Valkyrja.secure` and `.specific` project reference from the `.sln` file on lines [10-11](https://github.com/RheaAyase/Valkyrja.discord/blob/master/Valkyrja.sln#L10) and `14-15` and search for their guids (the long string) - there are at least four other lines for each project that need to be removed, related to build configuration.
+* Remove the `Valkyrja.secure` and `.specific` project reference from the `Bot/Valkyrja.discord.csproj` file on line [12](https://github.com/RheaAyase/Valkyrja.discord/blob/master/Bot/Valkyrja.discord.csproj#L12)
 * Comment out the `#define UsingValkyrjaSecure` in `Program.cs`
+* Comment out the `#define UsingValkyrjaSpecific` in `Program.cs`
 * Do not submit any of these changes, otherwise you will screw up our build!

 1. Create a new branch.
 This can be done easily on github. [e.g.](https://i.imgur.com/EDtnZ56.png)